UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >if you're not running a 1000hz kernel you can rebuild the kernel using your current one as a template the source can be found on www.kernel.org.
 Some people will say 1000hz is snake oil this is false.
 I've done the testing and in every test i got better performance and lower power consumption.
 So for gaming 1000hz is recommended, especially if using studio grade audio setups, upsampling ect the reduction in cpu usage is nearly 30%!.
 If you're sitting on the desktop completely idle, yes less would probably be better.

 > Scheduler:
 > If your kernel supports BPF you can test out **_scx_lavd_**, If the kernel does not support it download the source from www.kernel.org use the old kernel config as a template.
 Guides and patches can be found online.
 Or ask your distros kernel package maintainer.
+>
+> (Performance results -3% to +7%.
+Basically you'll have to do the testing yourself for each title.
+Note: My results only include 0.1% lows, 1% lows & average fps.
+As this is all that matters, fps highs are not included.)

 > AMD Mesa Drivers (Building):
 >Profiling mesa's common functions and optimising for your CPU may not lead to a massive performance increase, but the latency reduction & CPU usage is clear.
 If you're on Debian 13/Trixie/Testing i may be releasing my own repository for packages soon™️.